PHP7.4 has been released with a handful of new features — like the arrow function

 The container should be up and running in a second and immediately creates a Shell session inside the container.
 If we run the

-php -v, we should be seeing that it is the PHP7.3 within the Docker container.
+php -v, we should be seeing that it is the PHP7.4 within the Docker container.

 That’s all how to install and update PHP version to the latest.
 It’s not as complicated as you’d expected, isn’t it?
-Finally, PHP core development is progressing at fast rate with PHP7.4 and PHP8 currently being discussed.
+Finally, PHP core development is progressing at a rapidly with PHP8 aimed for the next release by the end of this year with, of course, some interesting features and improvements.
 It’s an exciting time to be a PHP developer.